VChhh/Assigment_1/README.md

 ```
 Into the cave.
 Gain dashing and shooting skill.
 At the begining of this level, there will be 2 minecart with boot/wand separatly.
 If you pick the wand, the minecart with boot will drive down the slope, vice versa.
 If you pick the wand at first, u will be able to fight monster but cannot enter hidden requiring dashing.
 Otherwise if u pick the boot, u cannot fight the monster but only esacpe.
 Evetually u will get both of them at the bottom(the minecart drive down).
+A wind blowing up will make you leave the mountain and go into the sky(level3).

 map(from inside to the sky):